shrektan/shrektan_blog/content/post/2018-11-14-use-base-serializer-in-the-plumber-api.md

 Recently, I need to share an R model on the server to my colleagues who use R. [Plumber](https://www.rplumber.io) comes to my mind immediately.
 Build a web API using plumber is really easy.
 I love the roxygen-way to define the API.
 It's elegant and easy to maintain.

 Usually, web APIs use [JSON](http://json.org/) to represent data.
-Unfortunately, JSON encodes objects in a string, which may cause information losses.
+Unfortunately, JSON encodes objects in a string, which may result in information losses.
 For example, the attributes (other than names) cannot be preserved.
-It causes troubles:
+And it causes troubles:

 - The user has to set back the attributes explicitly after the JSON results being parsed because there's no way to tell `["2018-11-15"]` is a string or a date in the pure JSON format.
 Or you have to store all the attributes in a seperate list, which is tedious and error-prone.

 - Some issue that is difficult to solve like you can't present a zero-row dataframe in JSON (`jsonlite::toJSON(iris[0,])` returns `[]`).
 You have to deal with such corner cases by yourself.

+- Parse a large R object to JSON can be quite slow ^[Let's make a large double vector by `v <- rnorm(1e8)`, `system.time(invisible(jsonlite::toJSON(v)))` costs 27 seconds while `system.time(invisible(serialize(v, NULL)))` costs less than 4 seconds on my computer].

 Luckily, all my "clients" (my colleagues) are R users, so I don't really need a general web API.
 JSON is only one of the many methods to [serialize](https://en.wikipedia.org/wiki/Serialization) objects and I'm not bound to it.
 Due to the existence of `base::saveRDS()`, I know there must be a serializing method provided by R itself - whether the method is exported or not is the only thing in doubt.
 Fortunately, with little effort, `base::serialize()` and `base::unserialize()` are the cures I'm looking for.